chef-boneyard/chef-web-docs-2016/chef_master/source/server_services.rst

 Service Subcommands
 =====================================================
-The following subcommands are built into the |private chef ctl| command line tool.
+The following subcommands are built into the |chef server ctl| command line tool.

 hup
 -----------------------------------------------------